pycon-mentored-sprints/organisational/forms/project-signup.md

    [ ] Yes

    [ ] No

+13. Do you have any accessibility needs we should know about?

-13. Additional notes or comments to sprint organizer?
+14. Additional notes or comments to sprint organizer?